The Backbone of the Internet

-Computers work best in the language of numbers, while humans do better with words.
+Computers work best in the language of numbers, while humans prefer words.
 Today’s Internet was built in a way that caters to each preference, allowing both computers and people to navigate the Web with ease.
-This means that every website has two names, or addresses.
+This means that every website has two names or addresses.
 One is a domain name easily remembered by humans, such as verisign.com.
 The other is a unique, computer-friendly series of numbers, or Internet Protocol (IP) address.

-The best way to understand a domain name is to start to the right of the first dot.
+The best way to understand a domain name is to start to the right of the first period or "dot."
 The characters after the dot signify the top-level domain or TLD.
-Each TLD has one or more second-level domain names (verisign.com); each second-level domain can have many third-level domain names (support.verisign.com).
-Internationalised Domain Names (IDNs) use characters from many different scripts, such as Kanji and Arabic, and not just the familiar Latin alphabet.
+Each TLD has one or more second-level domain names (verisign.com); each second-level domain can have many third-level domain names (support.verisigninc.com).
+Internationalized Domain Names (IDNs) use characters from many different scripts, such as Kanji and Arabic, and not just the familiar Latin alphabet.

 The DNS is the addressing system for the Internet.
-Almost anything that interfaces with the internet (e.g. computers, mobile devices, laptops, ATMs and POS terminals) relies on DNS services to exchange information.
-DNS uses specialised servers to translate (or resolve) names such as www.verisign.com into numeric addresses that allow data and information to reach its destination.
-All internet applications, ranging from websites, e-mail, social networking and online banking to Voice over Internet Protocol (VoIP), file sharing and video on demand, depend on the accuracy and integrity of this translation.
-Without the DNS, the internet cannot function.
-The DNS is integral to a nation's critical infrastructure, online business operations and financial transactions, and all internet-based communications.
+Almost anything that interfaces with the Internet (e.g., computers, mobile devices, laptops, ATMs, and POS terminals) relies on DNS services to exchange information.
+DNS uses specialized servers to translate (or resolve) names such as www.verisign.com into numeric addresses that allow data and information to reach its destination.
+All Internet applications—ranging from websites, email, social networking, and online banking to Voice over Internet Protocol (VoIP), file sharing, and video on demand—depend on the accuracy and integrity of this translation.
+Without the DNS, the Internet cannot function.
+The DNS is integral to a nation's critical infrastructure, online business operations and financial transactions, and all Internet-based communications.

 The domain name space consists of a tree of domain names, subdivided into zones.
 The top-level or root zone is administered by the U.S. Department of Commerce (DoC) and jointly managed by Verisign and the Internet Assigned Numbers Authority (IANA) functions operator, who maintain the data in the root name servers.